pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 <sup>2</sup>: The secret value you use here must match the same value used for other Controller and Segment Store services.

-## Setting up Client Authentication and Authorization
+### Configuring TLS and Credentials on the Client Side

+After you have enabled TLS and Auth and configured them for server-side services, you need to update any existing client applications to use TLS and supply their credentials.
+This sub-section described how to do that.

-On the client application side, you'll need to establish trust for the servers' certificates.
+For TLS, you'll need to establish trust for the servers' certificates on the client sde.
 There are multiple ways of doing that:

-* Supplying the client library with the certificate of the trusted CA that has signed the servers' certificates.
+  1. Supplying the client library with the certificate of the trusted CA that has signed the servers' certificates.

   ```
   ClientConfig clientConfig = ClientConfig.builder()